-Disclaimer: I’m not a total hater.
-I just talked about the other side of the coin in this post: Teaching English in Korea: Pros.
-But, today we’re going to go down the road to the negative stuff-the reasons why Korea is not such a fabulous place to teach English.
+Today we’re going to go down the road to the negative stuff.
+The reasons why Korea is not such a fabulous place to teach English.

 Learning Korean is Kind of a Waste of Time

-Let’s be real-learning Korean, in most cases is a total waste of time and although it can help you while you’re actually living here, it’s totally useless the second you leave.
+Let’s be real-learning Korean, in most cases is a total waste of time.
+Although it can help you while you’re actually living here, it’s totally useless the second you leave.

 You’d be far, far better off learning French, Spanish, Japanese, Mandarin, Cantonese, blah, blah, if you have an eye on that helping you get a job in your home country.
 Mandarin in particular is a huge one and if you use your time abroad in China to become fluent, well, your future might be paved in silk.